Subhashhari/Particle_simulator/README.md

 ### Built with
 Built with **JavaFX** for an intuitive UI and **C++**  for efficient physics calculations, the simulator bridges the frontend and backend using **JNI** to deliver high-performance real-time visualizations.

----

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
+Currently we have put the instructions for setting up the project on ubuntu.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-Install JavaFX from gluon using this link https://download2.gluonhq.com/openjfx/21.0.5/openjfx-21.0.5_linux-x64_bin-sdk.zip
+Install JavaFX from gluon using this link (Note: The below link will start the download of the zip file, click on the link only on ubuntu) https://download2.gluonhq.com/openjfx/21.0.5/openjfx-21.0.5_linux-x64_bin-sdk.zip

 Unzip and extract the folder